Dr. Steven Nurkin sits at the Da Vinci robotic system before his 500th surgery - April 2021

 Removing cancer by surgery is a common first step for patients with colon cancer, and a possible second step after chemotherapy for patients with rectal cancer.

-Our surgeons perform the majority of colon and rectal surgeries with minimally invasive techniques such as laparoscopic or robotic procedures.
-These approaches offer patients several benefits over traditional, open surgery, including:
+Our surgeons perform more than 90% of colon and rectal surgeries with minimally invasive techniques such as laparoscopic or robotic procedures.
+These advanced approaches offer patients several benefits over traditional, open surgery, including:

 • Smaller incisions that heal faster with less scarring